FrameMuse/react-modal-global/README.md

 ### Create new Modal component

-All it needs for creating such is a valid `JSX.Element`:
+All it needs for creating modal component is a react component factory with a valid `JSX.Element`:

 #### Plain component